https://indianmasterminds.com

 He belongs to Patna, Bihar, and comes from a family that understands governance and administration closely.

-His father, Rajnish Kumar Singh, is a senior IAS officer in the Bihar government and currently serves as the Registrar of Cooperative Societies.
+His father, Rajnish Kumar Singh, is an IAS officer of 2014 batch in the Bihar government and currently serves as the Registrar of Cooperative Societies.
 His mother, Nilima Singh, is a homemaker who played an important role in nurturing and supporting his ambitions.

 Interestingly, he is the only child of the couple.